Griffith Land & Cattle Co.

 He charges a flat Two-Dollars a mile (reckoned one-way by Map Quest) from the address above to your zip code.

-It's one of the best deals available these days for getting someone to bring the pup (from me) right to You.
+It's one of the best deals available these days for getting someone to bring the pup (from me) to You.

 A road trip calculation from your zip code to the address shown above will yield the delivery cost right to the dollar.